darshandathiya2/medSegEvaluator/docs/source/performance_metrics.rst

 ====================================
-Region-Level Overlap
+Region-Level Metrics
 ====================================

-Metrics that quantify **overlap agreement** between the predicted and ground truth masks.
+It quantifies the **overlap** between the predicted and ground truth masks.

 Accuracy